sueszli/blog/is a phd right for me?.md

 - **only 7% secure tenure positions**:

-  there are very few tenure positions compared to the number of ph.d. holders [^6]. the scarcity of tenure positions persists even as the number of ph.d. graduates increases. moreover, the allocation of tenure positions isn’t even across different research fields. it leans towards areas that align better with abstract or better-funded tasks like data analysis, ai, or security. this trend is influenced by several factors, including the school attended [^7] and the race and gender [^8] of the individuals. it highlights that research institutions don't solely operate based on merit but are also influenced by politics and nepotism.
+  that is, only 7% of the ~30% that actually pursue an academic career, which results in ~2% of all phds.

-  keep in mind that salaries in non-tenure academic positions have always been significantly lower compared to industry positions available even to computer science undergraduates or master's degree holders, even outside big tech.
+  there are very few tenure positions compared to the number of ph.d. holders [^6]. the scarcity of tenure positions persists even as the number of ph.d. graduates increases. moreover, the allocation of tenure positions isn’t even across different research fields. it leans towards areas that align better with abstract or better-funded tasks like data analysis, ai, or security. this trend is influenced by several factors, including **the school attended [^7], the race and gender [^8] of the individuals**. it highlights that research institutions don't solely operate based on merit but are also influenced by politics and nepotism.

   additionally to get a tenure-track position it is increasingly necessary to do one or more post-docs first, meaning you face even more time with very low pay.